epam/edp-gerrit-operator/docs/api.md

-GerritProject is the Schema for the gerrit project API
+GerritProject is the Schema for the gerrit project API.

 <table>
     <thead>